Ken P's Today in History

 World War II history:

-• 1938 - Adolf Hitler makes a speech in which he demands self-determination for Germans of Austria and Czechoslovakia.
+• 1938 - Adolf Hitler makes a speech in which he demands self-determination for 10 million Germans in Austria and Czechoslovakia.

 • 1943 - (1700 hours) Near Tunisia, German forces capture Kasserine pass from the Americans.